Hopewell, New Jersey

 - The Hopewell Campus was recertified in 2012 by the Wildlife Habitat Council’s Wildlife at Work program.
-The Nesting Box Program provides nesting habitat for cavity nesting species, such as wood duck, screech owl, blue bird, and tree swallow.
+The Nesting Box Program provides nesting habitat for cavity nesting species, such as the Wood Duck, Screech Owl, Eastern Bluebird, and Tree Swallow.
 Over the past decade, more than 4,500 plants representing 45 native species have been planted in restoration areas and 2,270 feet of riparian buffers once dominated by invasive species or landscaping have been restored.

 - Bristol-Myers Squibb made a major gift to support the planned expansion of the Stony Brook-Millstone Watershed Association’s Buttinger Environmental Education Center and also donated money for the purchase of science equipment at the center.
 The company for many years has supported the Watershed’s Natural Link program, an environmental camp that provides children from Trenton with an opportunity to learn about the natural world.
 The company also supports the Watershed Association’s annual Butterfly Festival and Green Fair, and provides free parking and security for festival-goers.